OpenBioMaps/documentation/official_docs/en/introduction.rst

 contact: Gábor Takács

 The OpenBioMaps consortium was established on September 1, 2015.

-The OpenBioMaps Consortium Agreement will be available `here <docs/consortium_agreement_2015.pdf>`_.
+The OpenBioMaps Consortium Agreement is available `here <docs/consortium_agreement_2015.pdf>`_.

 Contact the consortium:

 management@lists.openbiomaps.org

-:download:`OpenBioMaps Consortium Document <docs/consortium_2015.pdf>`